dstoppacher/dstoppacher.github.io/projects_and_publications.md

 </div>
 <div class="text-image">
 	<div class="text-image-text">
-		 <p><b>In Stoppacher et al. (2025b), we investigated the evolutionary pathways of LSBs and found that their assembly histories are considerably more complex than previously assumed.
-We introduced a novel diagnostic based on the radius at which the stellar circular velocity reaches its maximum, Rvmax, which has not previously been used in the literature to characterise LSB galaxies.
-This provides a unique probe of the evolution of their inner halo structure across cosmic time</b><br>
+		 <p><b>In Stoppacher et al. (2025b), we investigated the evolutionary pathways of LSBs and found that their assembly histories are considerably more complex than previously assumed.</b> We introduced a novel diagnostic based on the radius at which the stellar circular velocity reaches its maximum, Rvmax, which has not previously been used in the literature to characterise LSB galaxies.
+This provides a unique probe of the evolution of their inner halo structure across cosmic time.<br>
 The figure reveals a clear divergence in Rvmax at z~1.5 (red arrow) between LSBs (black dashed line) and high-surface-brightness galaxies (HSBs; orange solid line with white dots), marking it the strongest separation between the evolutionary pathways of the two populations identified in our analysis.
 Figure adapted from Stoppacher et al. (2025b)
 		 </p>
 	</div>